 Of course, there is much more to be said about all three of the interpretations we have spelled out.
 And we do not rule out the possibility that there are other possible interpretations as well.
 Indeed, in the last analysis, the two halves of the text may simply be at odds with each other.
 But the aim of this introduction is not to settle the question of which, if any, of these interpretations is the correct one (or to develop detailed exegesis of the text).
 That matter gets taken up in a number of the chapters that follow.
 Let us just close by commenting on what is at stake in choosing between these readings.

 The meditational reading gives ethics a kind of subjective flavor.
-That is, on this view, the role of these verses is to transform the way one sees others, and the nature of one’s moral experience not by giving reasons for seeing others in a new way, but by inducing a moral gestalt shift, presuming that that shift is salutary.
+That is, on this view, the role of these verses is to transform the way one sees others, and the nature of one’s moral experience, not by giving reasons for seeing others in a new way, but by inducing a moral gestalt shift, presuming that that shift is salutary.

 The two more analytical readings give ethics a more objective flavor, arguing (in different ways) that reason itself determines that one should adopt this proper ethical standpoint.
-The representatives of this view remind us that, like the passages under discussion, all Buddhist thought is framed by soteriological intentions and functions.
-This also suggests a distinction between two views of ethical cultivation.
+One should remember that most Buddhist thought is framed by soteriological intentions and functions.
+This suggests another distinction between two views of ethical cultivation.
 On the meditational reading, ethics is a matter of spiritual practice, to be cultivated through meditation.
 On the two analytical readings, ethical sensibility is to be developed through argument and analysis.

 Now, these are not, of course, mutually exclusive.
 The standard account of personal cultivation in the Buddhist tradition is the three-stage process of study, analysis and meditation, with analysis as the necessary mechanism for ascertaining and clarifying the views one encounters in study, and meditation as the mechanism for internalizing those views and rendering them operative in engagement with the world.

 In choosing between the two analytic readings, two issues seem central.
 First, there is the question of the degree of continuity or discontinuity between early Buddhist abhidharma thought and Śāntideva’s or his editor’s own thought.
 If one takes Śāntideva’s Madhyamaka to be a continuous development of the ideas articulated in the abhidharma, the first reading is more plausible.
 If one takes his view to be part of a radical critique of that tradition, the second is more plausible.
-And indeed, it is therefore not surprising that commentators likely to thematize the divide between the Mahāyāna and earlier schools and to valorize the later adopt the second reading.
+And indeed, it is therefore not surprising that commentators likely to thematize the divide between the Mahāyāna and earlier schools, and to valorize the later, tend to adopt the second reading.
 It may be useful to keep that agenda in mind.

 Secondly, one way to think of what is at issue between the two argumentative interpretations is a question of onus probandum.
 On the abhidharma reading, the reasons to be prudent are obvious; the burden of proof is on the ethicist to show why one should be moral.
 On the rationality reading, moral considerations are, by default, universal and motivating; self-interest requires justification.
 This debate is familiar in Western ethics as well.
 How one thinks it should come out might well incline one to one reading over the other.